p4ulor/Object-Detector-App/docs/README.md

 ## Firebase & Authentication 🛂
 ### Setup
 - For properly setting up the Firebase project with authentication, a set of things must be done regarding the app signing and providing the SHA codes to the Firebase SDK setup for Android (the google-services.json).
 This will be used to authenticate the clients (android phones) doing requests to the Firebase project.
 You can change these SHA codes anytime, so you can leave it blank when creating the project's SDK.
-- These changes will make so that trying to decompile the .apk will make any attempts to make requests with any other built app not valid, along with the Firebase rules requiring user authentication.
+- These changes will make so that trying to decompile the .apk and making any attempts to make requests with any other built app not valid.
 1. Set up the [App signing](https://developer.android.com/studio/publish/app-signing#generate-key).
 This will be used when generating the SHA certificate fingerprints
 2. Save the values and place them in `local.properties` (so you don't forget them.
 This is not checked in version control) like so
 ```cmake